 This error message indicates that you have not established a connection to the Azure AD yet.

-Before retrieving or setting information in Azure AD you must connect using the Connect-MsolService command like this:
+To fix this issue, you must connect using the Connect-MsolService command like this:

 This command will initiate the authentication process with Azure AD.
 The credentials you enter indicate what Azure AD Directory you’re connecting to:

 If the username and directory you entered are valid you’re requested to enter your password:

 If multi-factor authentication is enabled for your account you’ll be asked to enter the validation token: